-It is responsibility of the respective supervisor/manager/foreman to begin gathering evidence, e.g. photos, statements, etc. The severity of the accident should dictate the extent of the investigation.
+It is the responsibility of the respective supervisor/manager/foreman to begin gathering evidence (e.g. photos, statements, etc.) The severity of the accident should dictate the extent of the investigation.
 In some cases it may be necessary for the supervisor/foreman to investigate and report accidents or incidents where no injuries or other losses occurred.

-The investigation will be conducted immediately, but no later than 3 working days after knowledge of the incident.
-The investigation will be recorded on the Loss Control Coordinator's accident investigation report by the department supervisor.
-Immediately upon completion (no later than 5 days after knowledge of the incident), the report will be sent to the department head and, if applicable, copies of the final report should be forwarded to the Risk Manager.
+The investigation will be conducted immediately, but no later than three (3) working days after knowledge of the incident.
+The investigation will be recorded on the Loss Control Committees accident investigation report by the department supervisor.
+Immediately upon completion (no later than five (5) days after knowledge of the incident), the report will be sent to the department head and copies of the final report should be forwarded to the County Judge, County Attorney, County Treasurer, Safety Coordinator and TAC Risk Control Consultant.